-The new lease standard also provides practical expedients for an entity's ongoing accounting.
+The lease standard also provides practical expedients for an entity's ongoing accounting.
 The Company elected the short-term lease recognition exemption for all leases with a term shorter than 12 months.
 This means, for those leases, the Company does not recognize ROU assets or lease liabilities, including not recognizing ROU assets or lease liabilities for existing short-term leases of those assets in transition.
-The Company also elected the practical expedient to not separate lease and non-lease components for all of the Company's leases, other than leases of real estate.